oncodash/ontoweaver/docs/sections/mapping_api.TPL.rst

        to_object: drug
        via_relation: alteration_biomarker_for_drug

-Let’s assume we want to map a table consisting of contact IDs and phone numbers.
+Now, let’s assume we want to map a table consisting of contact IDs and phone numbers.

 ======== ============